-Anytime Fitness, with over 3,000 locations nationwide, offers a free seven-day pass to check out their facilities.
+Anytime Fitness, which has locations nationwide, offers a free seven-day pass to check out their facilities.
 The offer is for new customers only.

 20. Seeds and Plants

 Gardening can be a fun hobby and save you a bunch of money on your grocery bill, particularly if you can get the seeds and plants for free.
-Find plant and seed “swaps” on PlantSwap, where you trade plants and seeds with other gardeners.
+During plant and seed “swaps,” you trade plants and seeds with other gardeners.
 If you’re a novice gardener without anything to trade, attend a swap and you’ll likely walk away with a lot of freebies.
 To find upcoming swaps near you, search the hashtag #plantswap on Instagram.

 21. Toy Libraries

 At the rate kids lose interest in toys, it might make better sense to just borrow toys for free rather than buy them.
 Toy libraries have long been popular in Europe, and now they’re finally catching on in the U.S. Check your local county’s Department of Social Services website for a listing of Toy Loan Centers near you.

 22. Birthday at Benihana

 Register for The Chef’s Table loyalty program at Benihana, and you’ll get a $30 gift certificate from the restaurant during the month of your birthday.
 There are some terms and restrictions — including the need to purchase a full-priced adult entree when redeeming the certificate — but it’s still a tasty deal.

 23. Adult Coloring Pages